-- 1. Attach the vacuum gauge to a manifold vacuum port on the throttle body (Figure 8). - Adjust each idle mixture screw (Figure 11) 1/8 turn at a time, alternating between each screw.
-Turn them equally, until you achieve the highest possible vacuum reading without adjusting the curb idle speed screw.
+- 1. Attach the vacuum gauge to a manifold vacuum port on the throttle body (Figure 7). - Adjust each idle mixture screw (Figures 9 & 10) 1/8 turn at a time, alternating between each screw.
+Turn them equally, until you achieve the highest possible vacuum reading or smoothest idle without adjusting the curb idle speed screw.
 Turn screws in to lean the mixture.
-Turn them out to richen the mixture. - 3.
+Turn them out to richen the mixture.

+- Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figure 11. - 4.
 If a vacuum gauge is not available, use a tachometer to obtain the highest RPM.

-4. Now that the idle mixture is set, it may be necessary to go back and reset the idle speed using the curb idle speed screw, as shown in Figure 12.